rumeysa111/e_commerce_project_react/README.md

 ## About the Project

 This React E-Commerce Application is a web-based platform that provides users with an interactive shopping experience.
-It includes features for browsing products, managing a shopping cart, and handling user authentication.
+It includes features for browsing products, managing a shopping cart.
 The project is designed with reusable components and routing for a seamless user experience.

 ## Features

-- **User Authentication:**
-  - Login system with private routes for protected pages.

    - **Product Management:**
   - View product categories and filter products by category.
   - Display product details.
   - Add or remove items from the cart.